aaronvincent/nuFATE/README.md

 - **diffferential_cross_sections.dxsnubar (200, 200)** : NuBar-N NC differential cross section, the first axis for primary nubar energy and the second axis for scattered nubar energy.
 Same cross section is used for all flavors.

-- **tau_decay_spectrum.tfull (200,200)** : NuTau regeneration NuTau -> tau -> NuTau + something.
+- **tau_decay_spectrum.tfull (200,200)** : Differential cross section for NuTau regeneration NuTau -> tau -> NuTau + something.
 The first axis for primary NuTau energy and the second axis is for regenerated NuTau energy.
-- **tau_decay_spectrum.tbarfull (200,200)** : NuTauBar regeneration NuTauBar -> TauBar -> NuTauBar + something.
+- **tau_decay_spectrum.tbarfull (200,200)** : Differential cross section for NuTauBar regeneration NuTauBar -> TauBar -> NuTauBar + something.
 The first axis is for primary NuTauBar energy and the second axis is for regenerated NuTauBar energy.

+** TODO : the following notes may be wrong, confirm it **

-- **tau_decay_spectrum_secfull (200,200)** : NuTau -> tau -> e+NuEBar or mu+NuMuBar.
+- **tau_decay_spectrum_secfull (200,200)** : Differential cross section for NuTau -> tau -> e+NuEBar or mu+NuMuBar.
 The first axis is for primary NuTau energy and the second axisis for NuEBar or NuMuBar energy.
-- **tau_decay_spectrum_secbarfull (200,200)** : NuTauBar -> taubar -> e+ + NuE or mu+ + NuMu.
+- **tau_decay_spectrum_secbarfull (200,200)** : Differential cross section for NuTauBar -> taubar -> e+ + NuE or mu+ + NuMu.
 The first axis is for primary NuTauBar energy and the second axis is for NuE or NuMu energy.

+For tau decay component, Appendix A and Table 1 of https://arxiv.org/abs/hep-ph/0005310 is used.

 ### Format of text-based cross sections
 NuFATE accepts text-based cross section files in format of nuSQuIDS cross section.
 Currently NuTau regeneration is not supported yet for text-based cross sections.

-Format of Total cross section file must have 7 column and N rows where N = number of energy bins.
+Format of total cross section file must have 7 column and N rows where N = number of energy bins.
+- Energy  NuE_Xsec  NuEBar_Xsec  NuMu_Xsec  NuMuBar_Xsec  NuTau_Xsec  NuTauBar_Xsec
 Energies must be in GeV and cross sections(Xsec) must be in cm^2.
 Cross section files are separated for CC interaction and NC interaction.

-- Energy  NuE_Xsec  NuEBar_Xsec  NuMu_Xsec  NuMuBar_Xsec  NuTau_Xsec  NuTauBar_Xsec

 NuFATE uses dsigma/dE differential cross section for NC interaction.
-Format of  cross section file must have 8 column and N rows where N = number of energy bins.
+The differential cross section file must have 8 column and N rows where N = number of energy bins.
+- Energy_in  Energy_out  NuE_Xsec  NuEBar_Xsec  NuMu_Xsec  NuMuBar_Xsec  NuTau_Xsec  NuTauBar_Xsec
 Energies must be in GeV and cross sections(Xsec) must be in cm^2.

-- Energy_in Energy_out NuE_Xsec NuEBar_Xsec NuMu_Xsec NuMuBar_Xsec NuTau_Xsec NuTauBar_Xsec